Top 5 Onboard Marine Battery Chargers for your Boat

 • Can run a bit hot during heavy use

-Minn Kota Precision MK 330PC Marine Battery Charger ($295)
+Minn Kota Precision MK 330PC Marine Battery Chargers ($295)

 Minn Kota is a name that’s synonymous with quality in the marine world, and their MK 330PC charger lives up to the hype.
 This charger is built like a tank and can handle just about anything Mother Nature throws at it.
 Its digital microprocessor-controlled charging is spot-on, ensuring your batteries are always in tip-top shape.